organix/kernel_abe64/ABE.md

  * **X** &#8212; Permanently allocated
  * **0** &#8212; Even-phase allocation
  * **1** &#8212; Odd-phase allocation

+Each GC list has a header `CELL` in which the `first` field is used to cache the length of the list.

 After allocation of 2 collectable and 2 permanent cells (reachable from `root`), the GC lists could look like this:
 ````